krr-up/potassco-asp-workshop-05-2025/README.md

 ## When?

 2 consecutive days between May 5-9th.
-Which exactly?

 Tuesday Wednesday would be convenient for Pedro, as he would prefer to fly on Monday.

 ## Where?